grab/engineering-blog/_posts/2021-08-30-multi-armed-bandit-system-recommendation.md

 To handle different scenarios, we designed two strategies.

-*   max strategy: by which we count each Arm’s Success count’s result in Monte-Carlo Simulation, and then compute the next round distribution according to the success rate.
+*   Max strategy: We count each Arm’s Success count’s result in Monte-Carlo Simulation, and then compute the next round distribution according to the success rate.
-*   mean strategy: by which we average each Arm’s Beta distribution probabilities’s result in Monte-Carlo Simulation, and then compute the next round distribution according to the averaged probabilities of each Arm.
+*   Mean strategy: We average each Arm’s Beta distribution probabilities’s result in Monte-Carlo Simulation, and then compute the next round distribution according to the averaged probabilities of each Arm.

-### Adaptive Rollout Module
+### Adaptive Rollout module

-The Adaptive Rollout module rolls out the sampled distribution of each MAB Arm, in the form of MAB Arm Model ID and distribution, to the experimentation platform’s configuration variable.
+The Adaptive Rollout module rolls out the sampled distribution of each Multi-Armed Bandit Arm, in the form of Multi-Armed Bandit Arm Model ID and distribution, to the experimentation platform’s configuration variable.
 The resulting variable is then read from the online service.
 The process repeats as it collects feedback from the Adaptive Rollout metrics’ results in the feedback loop.

 Multi-Armed Bandit for Recommendation Solution
 ----------------------------------------------

-In the GrabFood Recommended for You widget, there are several food recommendation models that categorize lists of merchants.
+In the _GrabFood Recommended for You_ widget, there are several food recommendation models that categorise lists of merchants.
 The choice of the model is controlled through experiments at rollout, and the results of the experiments are analysed offline.
 After the analysis, data scientists and product managers rectify the model choice based on the experiment results.

 The Multi-Armed Bandit System for Recommendation solution improves the process by speeding up the feedback loop with the Multi-Armed Bandit system.
 Instead of depending on offline data which comes out at T+N, the solution responds to minute-level metrics, and adjusts the model faster.